iceman-twitch/teveclub/README.md

 An automation bot for TeveClub.hu, a Hungarian browser-based pet game that has been entertaining players since the early 2000s.
 In TeveClub, players raise and care for virtual camels by feeding them, teaching tricks, and playing guessing games to earn points and compete on leaderboards.

+## Live Demo

+Try the web interface online: **[https://eternionwow.servegame.com/](https://eternionwow.servegame.com/)**

+Use this demo to test the bot features without setting up your own server.
+Just log in with your TeveClub.hu credentials and start automating your camel care routine.

 ## About TeveClub.hu

 TeveClub.hu is a long-running Hungarian virtual pet game where you manage your own camel.
 The game involves: